 In keeping with the present framework of the American System of Conservation Funding, a state-level sales tax on outdoor gear can provide an additional dedicated revenue source for agencies that manage both game and non-game species.

 Conservation funding in the United States is largely a “user-pays, public benefits” structure in which those that consumptively use the resource pay for the privilege and/or the right to do so.
 State agencies are the primary managers of game and non-game species and contribute significantly to conservation of fish and wildlife habitats.
 Thus, ensuring adequate funding for state agencies is vitally important to the continued responsible management of fish and wildlife.
-Sporting license sales, as well as excise tax revenue collected through the Pittman-Robertson and Dingell-Johnson/Wallop-Breaux Acts provide important revenue streams for these agencies and in some cases nearly 100% of the overall budget of state wildlife management agencies.
+Sporting license sales, as well as excise tax revenue collected through the Pittman-Robertson and Dingell-Johnson/Wallop-Breaux Acts, provide important revenue streams for these agencies.

-In keeping with the present framework of the American System of Conservation Funding, a state-level sales tax on outdoor gear will provide additional revenue for these agencies.
-Presently, both Texas and Virginia have dedicated a portion of their state sales tax specifically for conservation purposes.
+Based on the framework established by the Pittman-Robertson and Dingell-Johnson/Wallop-Breaux Acts, a state-level sales tax on outdoor gear can provide additional revenue for these agencies.
+Presently, Georgia, Texas, and Virginia have dedicated a portion of their state sales tax collected on outdoor equipment specifically for conservation purposes.
 In both instances, a portion of the taxes that are already in place on outdoor sporting gear are re-directed to a state conservation fund.

 Points of Interest

-- A sales tax on outdoor gear maintains the “user-pays, public-benefits” principle that is already in place through the American System of Conservation Funding and does not levy any additional tax burden on the consumer.
+- A sales tax on outdoor gear maintains the “user-pays, public-benefits” principle that is already in place through the American System of Conservation Funding and does not levy any additional tax burden on the general consumer.